Data Science vs Software Engineering: Which One Offers Better Career Perks in 2023

 One of the benefits of the SDLC methodology is that it allows companies to maintain efficiency for a long time, deliver quality products, make business cost-effective, and meet high demand.

 A data scientist uses ETL (Extract, Transform, & Load) methodology to process any data type.
 The main objective of this methodology is to extract data from numerous sources and combine them.

-Later, load this information in one single database or other data holding facility.
-If any data scientist wants to perform analytics or research, then he can use the processed data from these storing areas.
+Later, load this information into one single database or another data storage facility.
+If any data scientist wants to perform analysis or research, then he can use the processed data from these storage areas.

 ETL is the core methodology of data science.
 And after the rise in popularity of databases in the 1970s, it became the most preferred methodology for storing data.

 Software engineers have to write code constantly and deliver updates frequently.
-So, they use programming languages that save them time and support them write code faster.
+So, they use programming languages that save them time and help them write code faster.